Slasher flick Halloween Kills takes on horrors of mob mentality

 "I immediately liked his take on the material.
 Honestly, that's it," she says.
 She was especially drawn to Green's visualisation of female trauma, which she felt was "empowering and appropriate".

 The result of the chat was the first movie, Halloween, released in 2018.
-The final film in the trilogy, Halloween Ends, is scheduled for release in 2022.
+The final film in the trilogy, Halloween Ends, is scheduled for release next year.

+In Kills, set immediately after the 2018 movie, Myers' trail of slaughter leads him back to the site of the original murders.

 Green, speaking at another panel, says he wanted to see townsfolk united against a common enemy, a scenario often found in Frankenstein and vampire movies.